 Why We Like It:

-Fifth Third Bank is another bank that offers early direct deposit with the Fifth Third Momentum® Checking Account.
-No fees and no enrollment required—simply set up direct deposit with your Fifth Third Momentum® account.
+Fifth Third Bank is one of the top bank that offers early direct deposit with its flagship Fifth Third Momentum® Checking Account.
+This checking account has no fees and no enrollment required—simply set up direct deposit with your Fifth Third Momentum® account.

 Early Pay grants access to your direct deposit up to two days prior to the scheduled payment date.
 Early availability of your paycheck is based on the timing of the payer’s payment instructions.